 The IRS allows for two separate Offers In Compromise: Doubt as to Collectability and Doubt as to Liability.

 Doubt as to Collectability

-This offer is made when you can’t pay, and don’t have income, assets or prospects of them to pay your tax assessment.
+This offer is made when you can’t pay and don’t have income, assets, or prospects to pay your tax assessment.

-In order to qualify for this type of IRS settlement, usually the taxpayer needs to meet the following limitations:
+To qualify for this type of IRS settlement, usually, the taxpayer needs to meet the following limitations:

-- 80% of the net value of your assets (after secured loans) do not exceed the total amount of tax due.
+- 80% of the net value of your assets (after secured loans) does not exceed the total amount of tax due.

 - Using IRS guidelines, you will have little or no disposable income at the end of a month.

 - The tax assessment didn’t arise from cashing out a qualified retirement account or selling an asset resulting in capital gains income and not paying the taxes.

 The rule for #3 is the “dissipated assets rule” – and the IRS looks and would say you HAD the money when you sold the asset or cashed out the retirement to pay the taxes, and you spent it – so they won’t settle with you.
 As with any settlement, there is some room for negotiation here – and we will use all the resources available to get you the best result.